busterwood/NetChan/README.md

 # Performance

+NetChan can send and recieve up to 8 million messages per second on an  Intel i7-2600S (cica 2012).

-The following show the results of a simple `int` channel producer and consumer on an Intel i7-2600S
+The following show the results of a simple `int` channel producer and consumer on an Intel i7-2600S:

 Test            | Test ops   | ops/sec   | ns/op | User Secs | Kernal Secs
 ----------------|------------|-----------|-------|-----------|--------------